daniel071/DungeonCli/README.md

 places and earn coins.
 You can spend those coins on various items, have fun!

+### Note: This version is still in development and may have a lot of bugs
+There is also a (depreciated) version, made with python at the `master` branch

 ## Installation:
 1. Download the .zip file and extract it or type